 The FTC receives reports from consumers about problems they experience in the marketplace, as well as reports from local, state and federal law enforcement.
 Reporting to Sentinel is voluntary and data in the reports is unverified, and therefore should not be treated as a survey.

 The reports are stored in Sentinel, a secure online database available only to law enforcement for use in identifying and investigating fraud and other consumer problems.
-Every quarter the FTC releases statistics that provide analysis of current consumer report trends in the nation.
-During 2019, Sentinel received more than 3.2 million consumer reports, of which 1.7 million were fraud reports.
-(See FTC, FTC Consumer Sentinel Network (Oct.
-2019) (available at ftc.gov/exploredata).
+During calendar year 2021, Sentinel took in more than 5.9 million reports from consumers, of which nearly 2.9 million reports were about fraud, more than 1.4 million were about identity theft, and nearly 1.6 million were about other consumer problems.
+(See also FTC, Explore Data, available at ftc.gov/exploredata).

-The following information is extracted from Protecting Older Consumers – 2019-2020, a Report of the Federal Trade Commission, which analyzed the reports received, finding that older consumers filed loss reports about certain fraud types at disproportionate rates.
+The following information is extracted from Protecting Older Consumers – 2021 – 2022, a Report of the FTC, which analyzed the reports received, finding that older consumers filed loss reports about certain fraud types at disproportionate rates.

-Figure 2 shows that older consumers who did report losing money reported much higher individual losses.
-Consumers ages 80 and older reported the largest median losses of $1,600.
+Figure 2.
+Younger consumers were more likely to report losing money to fraud than older adults, but older adults who did report losing money reported much higher individual losses.
+Consumers ages 80 and older reported the largest median losses of $1,500.

 In 2011, the US Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN) published Advisory to Financial Institutions on Filing Suspicious Activity Reports Regarding Elder Financial Exploitation, encouraging financial institutions to submit Suspicious Activity Reports (SARs) when they suspect elder financial exploitation (EFE).
 Covered by the federal Bank Secrecy Act, SARs are filed with FinCEN but access to SARs is extremely restricted under federal law.
 SAR filing is mandatory when there is an aggregate loss of at least $5000 ($2000 for money services businesses) in addition to meeting other criteria; otherwise reporting is voluntary.
 Since 2013, the SAR form has contained a checkbox indicating the offense involved EFE, although reporting of the exact age of the victim is not required.